 The side benefit to participation

 There is a recommended reading list for the challenge, broken down by age group.
+The recommended reading list for 2024 will shortly be released.
 The benefit of the reading list is that it covers a broad selection of age appropriate topics by credible authors.
 Expanding your child’s interests and getting them “hooked” on new authors is a benefit for families of already strong readers.
 On the downside, these books are likely to be checked out of the school library for the duration of the Premier’s Reading Challenge.

 Past Premier’s Reading Challenge activities